yishilin/trello_dingtalk/README.md

 ### Highlight 1:
 1. This project is used in my team before the official trello bot could work,
 2. the official bot is not stable for a long time, see https://bbs.aliyun.com/read/308246.html
-3. This project is open source.
+3. This project is open source, already run in production over 2 years without any issue.

 ### Highlight 2:
 1. watch multiple Trello boards，(**VS: you could watch only one Trello board in official bot.**)